Finger injury compensation claims

 - playing sports such football or rugby

 The cause of a finger injury has no bearing on the amount of compensation that is awarded.
-The settlement award will depend on the severity of the injury and the effect it will have on the Claimant both at the time of accident and in the future.
+The settlement award will depend on the severity of the injury and the effect it will have on your life, both during your initial recovery, and in the future.

 However, for the purposes of making a successful claim, the cause of the injury is significant.
 It must be shown that the accident was caused by another party's act or negligence, and that the accident in question was the cause of the injury.Back to top

-For other accidents, determining fault depends on the circumstances of the accident and the law that surrounds accidents of the type that the Claimant has suffered.
-The injury lawyer will gather evidence to prove that:
+For other accidents, determining fault depends on the circumstances of the accident.
+Your lawyer will gather evidence to prove that:

 - the accident was caused by the negligence of another party, and

 Even if it not certain who caused the accident, a claim may still be made.
 Your solicitor will be able to investigate the evidence relating to the accident to establish liability.Back to top

 Finger injury compensation may be claimed for injuries including: